Included Fields

 Lightweight request metadata (URL, method, status, timing).
 Bodies and headers are not collected by default.

-Example: GET /api/items → 500 (1200 ms)
+Example: GET /api/items → 500 (1200 ms) - Why it matters

 Helps trace API failures, latency spikes, and resource loading issues.